 The staple diet in Belize is composed mainly of rice, flour, corn, beans and chicken.
 Garden vegetables, bananas, oranges, watermelon and other local fruits are available year-round.
 The main meats in Belize are chicken, beef, pork and fish, which can be purchased at local markets and supermarkets.
 There are some Belizeans who also consume other local game meats, such as deer, armadillo, iguana, turtles, and gibnut.
 Most communities have supermarkets where food items such as butter, bread, sugar, eggs, cheese, vegetable oil, and milk can be purchased.
 A vegetarian diet might be challenging in the Belize as smaller communities may not have a variety of fresh fruits and vegetables readily available.
 Soy and other plant-based products are available in larger towns/cities.
 Your dietary needs including any food allergies will be important information for you to share with your host family.
 Peace Corps staff is also available to discuss options in meeting your dietary needs.

 Peace Corps Volunteer must abide by the PC Belize Transportation Policy.
 This policy guides Volunteers on the safest transportation methods and provide information on prohibited travel methods and areas.
 For example, the Peace Corps prohibits Volunteers from driving or riding on two- or three-wheeled motorized vehicles and from owning or driving private cars.
 Violation of these policies will result in the termination of your Volunteer service.
 Many Volunteers walk or use bicycles to get around in their communities.
 Volunteers must wear helmets whenever they ride on bicycles.
 Another form of public transportation within cities and towns are taxis.
 To travel outside of their communities, Volunteers will use public buses.
-Buses to main cities and towns operate regularly. * Please note that due to current COVID-19 measures, international travel is prohibited while serving as a Volunteer in Belize.
+Buses to main cities and towns operate regularly.

 Social activities will vary depending on the community you live in.
 Generally there are local festivities, sporting events, dances, or town fairs.
 The country also has Mayan temples and wildlife reserves to explore.
-In spite of these attractions, Peace Corps Belize encourages Volunteers to spend as much time as they can in their sites to accomplish the Peace Corps’ Second Goal: helping promote a better understanding of Americans on the part of the people served. * Please note that due to the Government of Belize COVID-19 Laws and Regulation, access or participation in the aforementioned activities may be restricted.
-Volunteers are required to follow all laws and mandates of the Government of Belize.
-These will be shared with you.
+In spite of these attractions, Peace Corps Belize encourages Volunteers to spend as much time as they can in their sites to accomplish the Peace Corps’ Second Goal: helping promote a better understanding of Americans on the part of the people served.

 Professionalism, Dress, and Behavior